RozWelch/hangman-project3/README.md

 * Add testing here

-## Deployment
+## Project Creation and Deployment

+The project was created in Git Hub using the Code Institute template.

+The following commands were used throughout the project:
+    * git add . - This command was used to add files to the staging area before commiting.
+    * git commit -m "I add commit message here" - This command was used to to commit changes to the local repository.
+    * git push - This command is used to push all commited changes to the GitHub repository.

+* Deployment
     * From the Heroku dashboard I clicked the create new app button, named the app and selected the Europe region and clicked 'Create app'
     * Then I clicked on the settings tab and set up the Config Vars: Key was CREDS, I copied the CREDS.json file into the value field, then clicked 'Add'.
 I also set up a Config Var - Key was PORT and value was 8000
     * Next I clicked 'Add Build pack' and added: Python first and then node.js, clicking 'Save' after each.
     * Then I went to the diploy section and selected connect to GitHub and selected my project name, and clicked connect to link up.
 I enabled automatic diploys for this project.
     * The app is then built, and we get an app was sucessfully built message and a button to take me to the deployed link.
     * I then tested the game, to check it works as per the terminal version.

 ## Credits
 Code Institute for the mock terminal to deploy to a live site.